Defining queries

 - Length: Specifies the length of string and varchar fields in the query.
 Entering a value will limit the number of characters allowed in a field.
 This option is disabled for fields that are numeric, boolean, date, and so forth.

 - SQL Expression - Enter a unique SQL statement to calculate data for a column in the query.
-The SQL Expression field only supports subqueries.
+The SQL Expression field does not support subqueries.

 Functions allow for performing calculations on multiple rows in a single table column, returning a single value.